 How to deal with feeling cold

 If your doctor has ruled out any serious problems, keep in mind that the feeling of uncomfortably chilly fingers or toes often varies by the person.
 It’s generally based on personal comfort.

-She recommends the following to help you cope:
+Dr. Bishop recommends the following to help you cope:

-- Consider your core temperature.
-Wear layered clothing, especially thin, warm layers to help preserve your core temperature (and which you can remove as needed).
+- Consider your core temperature: Wear layered clothing, especially thin, warm layers to help preserve your core temperature (and which you can remove as needed).

-Peripheral artery disease in older adults
+Peripheral artery disease (PAD) in older adults

 Cold hands and feet — especially in older people — also can be caused by PAD, which occurs when arteries become narrowed or blocked as plaque gradually forms inside the artery walls.

 PAD can affect people age 50 or older with a history of diabetes or smoking, while anyone age 70 or older generally should be screened.